tahoma2d/tahoma2d_docs/source/interface_overview.rst

 .. figure:: /_static/UI/themes.png

-   The Tahoma2D interface theme set to Default and to Light.
+   The Tahoma2D interface theme set to Dark and to Light.

 The interface themes are defined by means of a QSS file, whose concepts, terminology, and syntax are inspired by CSS files (HTML Cascading Style Sheets).
 The QSS files also refers to a set of PNG images that are used to create interface widgets.